-Are you a high school student considering a career in tree care?
-Are you a parent with concerns about your child’s safety working in this industry?
-Are you a guidance counselor helping a student consider their options after graduation?
-Are you a veteran with your DD214 in hand and trying to figure out what your life as a civilian will look like?
+Frequently asked questions help answer things like: Are you a high school student considering a career in tree care?
+Do you as a parent have concerns about your child’s safety working in this industry?
+Is your job a guidance counselor helping a student consider their options after graduation?
+Not sure what to do next and you’re a veteran with a DD214 in hand and trying to figure out what your life as a civilian will look like?
 Are you stuck at a desk job and craving change?

 Whatever your reason, somehow you heard about Outside Careers, and you’re doing a little research to figure out if a career in tree care is right for you.
 We took a stab at answering your biggest questions.